kubecost/docs/alerts.md

 ## Summary

 Kubecost alerts allow teams to receive updates on real-time Kubernetes spend.
 They are configurable via the Kubecost UI or Helm values.
 This resource gives an overview of how to configure Kubecost email and Slack alerts using [Kubecost helm chart values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
 The following alert types are supported:
-1. [Recurring update](#type-recurring-update) - sends an email and/or Slack alert with cluster spend across all or a set of namespaces, with costs broken down by namespace
+1. [Recurring update](#type-recurring-update) - sends an email and/or Slack alert with cluster spend across all or a subset of kubernetes resources.

 2. [Budget](#type-budget) -- sends an email and/or Slack alert when spend crosses a defined threshold